lopsandrea/physical-semantic-web/README.md

     * [OWLEditor](android/OwlEditor) - An Android libray for for showing, composing and manipulating OWL annotations
     * [psw-node-eddystone-beacon](https://github.com/sisinflab-swot/psw-node-eddystone-beacon) - A simple library to advertise PSW Eddystone Beacons using Node.js
     * [psw-node-eddystone-beacon-scanner](https://github.com/sisinflab-swot/psw-node-eddystone-beacon-scanner) - A scan module for Node.js to discover PSW Eddystone beacons
+    * [psw-robotics](https://github.com/sisinflab-swot/psw-robotics) - A ROS-based project showing the feasibility of the PSW framework for machine-to-machine robot interaction

 ## Awards